 The average SAT scores of our students are some of the highest in the country.
 Our graduation rate is 100% and 99% of our students have received academic merit scholarships and have attended four-year colleges.

-There are 22 college credit courses offered for dual credit.
-From our 2017 graduating class, the average number of college credits was 29, while some students had over 40.
+There are 24 college credit courses offered for dual credit.
+From our 2018 graduating class, the average number of college credits earned was 30, while some students had 50 or more.
 This amounts to big savings when paying for college, as opportunities abound, allowing students to finish college in three years, or to double-major, or to play sports and take a lighter load during their season.

 Many students have received scholarships for college.
 Our 129 graduates have been collectively awarded over 25 million in academic merit award, as well as scholarships for music/fine arts and athletics.